Vivekananda College, Madurai: History

-The institute has been autonomy since 1987..
-It has been accredited 'A' Grade by NAAC since 2002.
+The institute was established in 1971 and has been autonomy since 1987.
+It has been accredited with 'A+' Grade (CGPA 3.33 out of 4.00) by NAAC since 2023 valid up-to November 2028.

 Protecting the environment

 Each student plants ten seedlings in his native place and ten seedlings in the villages around our Gurukulam.
-The student puts on a record card the type of seedling planted and where, and measures its growth rate for eight months.
+The students records the type of seedling planted and where, and measures its growth rate for eight months on a report card.

 The student who plants the most tree seedlings is given an award.

 IGNOU Study Centre

-Dr.M.Sendhilvelan of the Commerce Department was responsible for the establishment of the centre.
-Dr..V.Parthasarathy of Zoology Department is the Coordinator of the centre.
-All the students are encouraged to join courses offered by IGNOU.
+Dr. M. Sendhilvelan of the Commerce Department was responsible for the establishment of the IGNOU Study Center.
+Dr. V. Parthasarathy of Zoology Department is the Coordinator of the Study Center.
+Students are encouraged to join courses offered by IGNOU.
 This year 161 regular students have joined the programmes offered by IGNOU.